The sheer definition of a remote trail.

-Before we start: Arctic Circle Trail
+Introduction to the Arctic Circle Trail

 Greenland’s Arctic Circle Trail is often listed as one of the best long-distance hikes in the world.
 The trail stretches up to 200 kilometers (124 miles) from the edge of the ice cap to the fishing town of Sisimiut on the West coast.
 While 85% of Greenland is covered in ice, there’s a narrow strip along the coastline that’s actually green!
 And red.
 And purple.
 And yellow.

-Planning for the Arctic Circle Trail
+Preparation and planning for an Arctic Circle Trail solo hike

 As the Arctic Circle Trail is mostly a truly solo hike with no opportunities to re-supply during your trek, it requires quite some planning when it comes to food, weather (!), clothing and your shelter.
 Also, the decision on which direction to hike the trail (more in the next paragraph) is an important one.

-Activities around the Arctic Circle Trail
+Activities before and after the Arctic Circle Trail in Greenland

 I made the deliberate decision to start from Sisimiut.
 I wanted to avoid -for whatever reason- to be delayed and to miss my flight from Sisimiut to Kangerlussuaq.
 That is why I decided to start from Sisimiut and walk to Kangerlussuaq.

 With a few spare days, I considered several options (there is just soooo much to do in Greenland) but eventually settled on Ilullissat – to visit the Eqi glacier, do some kayaking, and to stay the night at stunning Ilimanaq lodge.